 Here is CSM 10 harmonised in just such a modern way (by Ian Pittaway in a keyboard programme).

 It has a distinctive modern sound, built around chord structures with some passing notes between chords.
-Vertical chords, the modern triad, did not arise until the mid 15th century.
+Vertical chords, the modern triad, did not arise until the renaissance.
 To achieve medieval polyphony, we need to think differently, in terms of separate, single vocal or instrumental lines, related by consonance and dissonance: polyphony.

 As we will see, there were vertical aspects to medieval polyphony: notes moving in parallel intervals, fifthing and the gymel rely upon it, built on almost constant vertical consonance.
-Otherwise, in medieval music the note at the beginning of a phrase and the end of a significant resolving phrase had to be accompanied by a stable, perfectly consonant note which, in medieval terms, meant an octave, a fifth or a unison.
-In between the beginning and the resolving end, any intervals between notes were possible within the mode, including dissonant seconds, fourths and sevenths.
+Otherwise, in medieval music the note at the beginning of a phrase and the end of a significant resolving phrase had to be accompanied by a stable, perfectly consonant note which, in medieval terms, meant an octave, a unison, a fifth or a lower fifth (fourth).
+In between the beginning and the resolving end, any intervals between notes were possible within the mode, including dissonant seconds and sevenths.
 The reason for this was that medieval musicians did not think in terms of chords, but in terms of a musical shift from stable consonance to unstable dissonance and resolving back to stable consonance, with the second voice often being musically independent of the first except at points of perfect consonant resolution.
 Non-ending cadences (phrase endings) may rest on a dissonant interval, not yet resolving, emphasising the relationship between dissonant tension and consonant resolution in the musical movement of resolution–tension–resolution.
-Any point within a phrase except resolving notes may also include an imperfect consonace, more stable than dissonance, but not stable enough for resolution.
-Imperfect consonances were thirds and sixths.
-(As we will see, England and Scotland were exceptions in that there thirds and sixths were considered fully consonant.)
 This is the basic principle of much polyphony: voices joining together with a certain degree of independence, beginning and ending with resolution.
 For this reason, much medieval polyphony is often better thought of as horizontal, with vertical resolution.